Cannabis rights

-Cannabis rights or marijuana rights (sometimes more specifically cannabis consumer rights or stoner rights) are individual civil and human rights that vary by jurisdiction.
+Cannabis rights or marijuana rights (sometimes more specifically cannabis consumer rights or stoner rights) are individual civil rights that vary by jurisdiction.
 The rights of people who consume cannabis include the right to be free from employment discrimination and housing discrimination.

 Anti-cannabis laws include civil infractions and fines, imprisonment, and even the death penalty.

 Legality

-The use of cannabis for recreational purposes is prohibited in most countries; however, many have adopted a policy of decriminalization to make simple possession a non-criminal offense (often similar to a minor traffic violation).
+The use of cannabis for recreational purposes is prohibited in most countries.
+Many have adopted a policy of decriminalization to make simple possession a non-criminal offense (often similar to a minor traffic violation).
 Others have much more severe penalties such as some Asian and Middle Eastern countries where possession of even small amounts is punished by imprisonment for several years.

 Social movement

 The movement around cannabis laws and rights has been growing since as early as the 1960s.
 Multiple organizations both for and against cannabis usage have been created and merged over the past 60 years as the country has changed and perception of marijuana rights has changed.
 One pro-marijuana group is NORML (The National Organization for the Reform of Marijuana Laws).
 The conversation about cannabis rights has shifted from picket signs declaring "Pot is fun," to being about health and social justice.
 It's been noted that African-American communities may be suffering the most from the continued prohibition of cannabis, although consumption rates are approximately the same as white citizens.
 Arrests for African-Americans are 3.73 times higher in comparison.
 Activists hope to see those numbers decrease with gained rights.